 The range of daily iodine intake was from 50 mg to 100 mg per day.
 All diabetic patients were able to lower the total amount of medications necessary to control their diabetes.
 Two of the twelve patients were controlled with the use of iodine plus one medication.
 Two patients have control of diabetes with iodine plus two medications.
 One patient had control of her diabetes with three medications plus iodine 50 mg.
 The one insulin dependent diabetic was able to reduce the intake of Lantus insulin from 98 units to 44 units per day within a period of a few weeks.

 In the Type 1 diabetics that we have been following we have noted that if C-peptide is measurable, this would suggest that the individual is making their own insulin.
 I have been able to help this group of patients to get off insulin or to greatly reduce the amount they need for good glucose control with Iodoral at 4 tablets/day (50 mg).
 If C-peptide is absent then we feel there is no insulin being produced and we have not been able to help this particular group of patients to get off their insulin.
 We have been able to help these patients lower the total amount of insulin needed to control their glucose.”

-I wonder if part of the healthy effects of a whole food, lower carb diet's effect on promoting good health has to do with eating more of the foods (like eggs, whole milk dairy and seafood) which have iodine in them.
+I wonder if part of the health effects of whole food, lower carb diet’s effect on promoting good health has to do with eating more of the foods (like eggs, whole milk dairy, and seafood) which have iodine in them.